-39. Selar crumenophthalmus / Bigeye scad / Bentong, selar, kembung / BIS
+41. Selar crumenophthalmus / Bigeye scad / Bentong, selar, kembung / BIS

-The Bigeye scad has a large eye, covered with a fatty eyelid (Figure 75).
+The Bigeye scad has a large eye, covered with a fatty eyelid (Figure 93).
 The body is elongate, fusiform and moderately compressed.
 This fish can grow to lengths of 30cm.
 The dorsal side is metallic blue/green and the ventral side it white.
 A yellow stripe sometimes extends along the lateral line.
 The dorsal fins are close together, with the first dorsal fin marginally higher than the second.
 The anal fin is small and there are no finlets after it.
 The caudal fin is a dark colour, with the remaining fins white/silver in colour.

-Figure 75.
-Selar crumenophthalus / Bigeye scad / Bentong, selar, kembung / BIS www.eol.org / © Randall, J. E.
+Figure 93.
+Selar crumenophthalus / Bigeye scad / Bentong, selar, kembung / BIS

-40. Decapterus russelli / Indian scad / Layang / RUS
+42. Decapterus russelli / Indian scad / Layang / RUS

 The Indian scad can grow to lengths of 45cm.
 The body is elongate and compressed.
-The dorsal side is blue/green and the ventral side is white/silver (Figure 76).
+The dorsal side is blue/green and the ventral side is white/silver (Figure 94).
 There is a small black spot at the top of the opercle.
 The caudal fin is hyaline/yellow.
 The dorsal fins are hyaline at the base becoming dusky at the edges.
 The pelvic and pectoral fins are clear/white.

-Figure 76.
+Figure 94.
 Decapterus russelli / Indian scad / Layang / RUS

-41. Decapterus macrosoma / Shortfin scad / Layang /DCC
+43. Decapterus macrosoma / Shortfin scad / Layang /DCC

 Shortfin scad are small, slender fish, with a maximum total length of 35cm.
-The dorsal side is metallic blue and the ventral side is silver, separated by a thin dark lateral line (Figure 77).
+The dorsal side is metallic blue and the ventral side is silver, separated by a thin dark lateral line (Figure 95).
 They have a small black mark above the base of the pectoral fin.
 The top of the head is scaleless.
 The fins are almost transparent and have a glassy appearance.
 Separate finlets occur after the dorsal and anal fins.

-Figure 77: Decapterus macrosoma / Shortfin Scud / Layang
+Figure 95.
+Decapterus macrosoma / Shortfin Scad / Layang

-42. Decapterus kurroides / Red tailed scad / momar ekor merah / DCK
+44. Decapterus kurroides / Red tailed scad / momar ekor merah / DCK

-Redtail scad are a small fish, with a deep body compared with other species of similar length (Figure 78).
+Redtail scad are a small fish, with a deep body compared with other species of similar length (Figure 96).
 There is a small dark blotch above the base of the pectoral fin.
 Redtail scads are a blue-green colour dorsally and silver ventrally.
 The most distinguishing feature is the bright red caudal fin.

-Figure 78: Decapterus kurroides / Red Tailed Scad / Momar Ekor Merah / DCK (White et al. 2013)
+Figure 96.
+Decapterus kurroides / Red Tailed Scad / Momar Ekor Merah / DCK

-43. Decapterus macarellus / Mackerel scad / Layang biru, Malalugis / MSD
+45. Decapterus macarellus / Mackerel scad / Layang biru, Malalugis / MSD

 Mackerel scad can grow to a maximum length of 46cm but smaller individuals are usually recorded.
-Mackerel scad have an elongated body, which is dark blue/metallic on the dorsal side and silver on the ventral side (Figure 79).
+Mackerel scad have an elongated body, which is dark blue/metallic on the dorsal side and silver on the ventral side (Figure 97).
 Like other Decapterus species, they have a small dark blotch above the base of the pectoral fin.
 There are no spots on the lateral line.
 They have a small, detached dorsal and anal fin located between the main dorsal fins and the tail.
 The caudal fin may have a reddish colour.

-Figure 79: Decapterus macarellus / Mackerel Scad / Layang biru, Malalugis / MSD (White et al. 2013)
+Figure 97.
+Decapterus macarellus / Mackerel Scad / Layang biru, Malalugis / MSD

-44. Selaroides letolepis / Yellowstripe scad / Selar Kuning / TRY
+46. Selaroides letolepis / Yellowstripe scad / Selar Kuning / TRY